emptylight370/sy-format-helper/README.md

 - Remove all whitespace in paragraph
 - Keep only one blank space in a paragraph
+- Add whitespace before and after number and English char(similar with Optimize typography)
 - TODO(such as process a document)
 - TODO(such as format code block)(I want to do but I may not be able to)